Speechless (Fred Frith album): Music

 Speechless is an instrumental album that includes elements of folk music, free improvisation, avant-rock and noise, plus field recordings and tape manipulation.
 Featured are also many "happy accidents" that resulted from "sound malfunctions" in the studio.
 The tracks on the album vary from folk and melodic pieces (including the waltz ballad "Domaine de Planousset"), to noisy avant-rock ("A Spit in the Ocean"), to layered sound collages ("Speechless").
 Glenn Astarita at Jazz Review said that the listener can expect "the unexpected, amid pounding backbeats, variable rhythmic flows, and multihued soundscapes."
 Peter Marsh at BBC Music described the music as being an "unholy alliance" between Captain Beefheart's Magic Band and King Crimson.

+"Esperanza" has "all sorts of intense, allusive material", including violins, saxophones, and a recording Frith made of Roger Kent Parsons playing bagpipes in Washington Square Park.
+Gagné called the bagpipes on the track "somehow absolutely appropriate", and a passing siren "also ... absolutely appropriate".
+The title track, "Speechless" features extracts from the malfunctioning tape recording of the interview Frith gave, plus "a dissonant keyboard" tracking his voice, and a guitar and bass out of step with each other and the interview.
+Gagné stated that in contrast, on "Conversations with White Arc", "a genuine dialogue" takes place between Frith's guitar and Laswell's bass.
+A similar dialogue is created between Frith's acoustic guitar and Tina Curran's bass on "Domaine de Planousset", a track that includes a "shimmering" electric guitar tremolo soundscape, which Gagné called "one of the most beautiful things [Frith has] ever done – a simple, transparent serenity worthy of Erik Satie".